-Havana Cuba is overflowing with an abundance of delicious places to eat, with more cropping up all the time.
-Here you’ll find a fantastic mix of classic Cuban dishes as well as increasingly more international food options.
+Havana, Cuba is overflowing with an abundance of delicious places to eat, with more cropping up all the time.
+Here you’ll find a fantastic mix of classic Cuban dishes and increasingly more international food options.

 Make sure to download the AlaMesa app before heading to Cuba – this is like a Cuban version of Yelp, and has the most extensive listing of restaurants, cafes, and bars in Havana and across the country.

 These are some of my top recommendations for cafes and restaurants in Havana, Cuba, and the places you’ll find us when we’re enjoying time out in Havana.

 El Café – $